opensquare-network/paid-qa/README.md

 ## scan

-It implements a Paid-QA remarks scanner that used to parse and store data from blockchain, and also to fetch and save related IPFS content to database.
+It implements a scanner which is used to scan the history [qa-spec](https://github.com/opensquare-network/qa-spec) related extrinsics on different substrate chains.
+It also provides scripts to fetch qa collaboration data from IPFS and sync it to business database.
+So the key components includes:

-- Provide a scanner to scan remarks from main and relay chains.
+- A scanner to scan remark/batch extrinsics from supported chains.
-- The IPFS data fetcher.
-- A business data syncer.
+- Scripts to fetch topic/answer content from IPFS and store to scan database.
+- Scripts to sync topic related data from scan database to business database.

 ## node-api